Protein Ball Recipe

 Three protein balls on a white food scale with additional protein balls in a white bowl behind the scale, by The Food Cafe.

-Are you looking for more high protein dinner ideas?
+Are you looking for more high-protein dinner ideas?
+Try these reader favorites:

 Protein ball recipe